kserve/kserve/docs/apis/README.md

 <a href="#serving.kubeflow.org/v1alpha2.EndpointSpec">EndpointSpec</a>)
 </p>
 <p>
-<p>PredictorSpec defines the configuration to route traffic to a predictor.</p>
+<p>PredictorSpec defines the configuration for a predictor,
+The following fields follow a &ldquo;1-of&rdquo; semantic.
+Users must specify exactly one spec.</p>
 </p>
 <table>
 <thead>